KloudGeek/wifi-pineapple-war-driver/README.md

  ```

-This simple PHP script is an aggressive war-driver for the [Hak Wifi Pineapple Mark VII](https://shop.hak5.org/products/wifi-pineapple) to fully automate your recon,
+This simple PHP script is an aggressive war-driver for the [Hak Wifi Pineapple Mark VII](https://shop.hak5.org/products/wifi-pineapple) (updated for v2 firmware) to fully automate your recon,
 de-authing and handshake capturing.
 Turn this thing on, take your Pineapple for a walk around town, and collect those handshakes without any effort.

 Pair this with [loot-n-scoot.sh](https://github.com/sailboat-anon/wifi-pineapple-mark-vii) to auto-submit your captures to onlinehashcrack.com for free,